turlockmike/hataraku/docs/mcp.md

 }
 ```

-2. Your server will be automatically loaded when Cline starts.
+2. Your server will be automatically loaded when Hataraku starts.

 ## Using MCP Tools